upa/vrf-vyatta/README.md

 VRF-VYATTA
 ==========

-vrf-vyatta is vyatta CLI extension for enabling VRF.
+vrf-vyatta is vyatta CLI extension for enabling VRF using Linux network namespace.
 It enables that you can configure _vrf_ in top level of configure mode.
-It uses Linux Name Space. vrf-vyatta enables that protocl static, ospf, and ospfv3 processes can be run on a vrf instance.
+It uses Linux Name Space.
+Protocol static, ospf, and ospfv3 processes can be run on a vrf instance.
 And only vlan interface can be attached into VRF.